-115. Horizon is Post Office's accounting IT system used in branches.
+- 114. Horizon is Post Office's accounting IT system used in branches.
 I am not an IT expert but have used or been involved with the system since its rollout in 1999.
 The Horizon Issues are being addressed in a separate trial so I only briefly describe the Horizon system below.
-I would expect any reasonably diligent applicant for the position of Postmaster to be aware of this information or to be provided with this level of information if requested during the application process.
-[Please feel free to amend below as appropriate]

-- 116. I describe Horizon to new users as a big calculator.
-It records the transactions input and then adds or subtracts from the branch cash or stock holdings depending on whether it was a credit or debit transaction.
-The Horizon user just needs to remember what they need to do to initiate a transaction (eg scan the barcode or touch the screen) on the Horizon system and then follow the on-screen prompts. - 117.
+I would expect any reasonably diligent applicant for the position of Postmaster to be aware of this information or to be provided with this level of information if he or she requested it during the application process.
+[Please feel free to amend below as appropriate] - 115.
+I describe Horizon to new users as a big calculator.
+I think this captures the essence of the system in that it records the transactions inputted into it, and then adds or subtracts from the branch cash or stock holdings depending on whether it was a credit or debit transaction.
+The Horizon user just needs to remember what they need to do to initiate a transaction (e.g. scan the barcode; put the card in the pin-pad or touch the screen) on the Horizon system and then follow the on-screen prompts.
+It is ultimately a fairly simple system, at least from the user's perspective. - 116.
 The system keeps a record of transactions and allows easy access to that information.
-It automatically generates the branch accounts (subject to a manual cash count by the Postmaster) and flags any shortfalls or surpluses to the user.
-This is better than the old paper ledger system which would require multiple ledgers to be tallied and manual calculations made before the true branch position could be seen.
-Horizon therefore saved Postmasters and Post Office time, and cost, by automating these exercises. - 118.
-Horizon also allows transaction information to be quickly filtered and sorted, giving the Postmaster the ability to more quickly target areas of interest than in a paper system, making investigating problems easier.
-The introduction of Horizon represented a general all round improvement over the old paper ledger system used in branch. - 119.
-It is possible for the user to press an on-screen touch button and move on the screens without reading the prompts to try toshortcut the process.
-If this happens the user may have input incorrect information into the system eg processing a deposit as a withdrawal or vice versa.
-And of course the system is only as good as the information input into it and Horizon does not know whether the user has entered correct data.
-Entering incorrect data or not using the system properly could cause shortfalls in branch and it could be difficult or in some instances impossible for the user to realise or remember they have done this. - 120.
-As with any IT system, there are instances where the system or the screen goes down.
-The system was built with safeguards against the occasions when connectivity could be lost, a power line could go down or the communication link could be faulty.
-The system is not perfect, but I am not aware of any material bug in the system that could cause shortfalls in branch.
-I am aware of some historic small-scale bugs but to the best of my knowledge these have been corrected and any harm to Postmasters put right.
-It would be adverse to Post Office's interests to leave bugs unresolved.
-They could cause a loss of confidence in the system by Postmasters, customer complaints, incorrect payments to clients, regulatory breaches and brand damage.
+It automatically generates the branch accounts (with the benefit of the Postmaster's manual count and declaration of the cash in branch) and flags any shortfalls or surpluses to the user.
+I have always argued that this means it is better than the old paper ledger system which would require multiple ledgers to be tallied and manual calculations made before the true branch position could be seen.
+Horizon therefore saved Postmasters and Post Office time, and cost, by automating these exercises.
+In my experience, the introduction of Horizon substantially reduced the burden on Postmasters in respect of preparing, maintaining and submitting accounts. - 117.
+Horizon also allows transaction information to be quickly filtered and sorted, giving the Postmaster the ability to more quickly target areas of interest than in a paper system, making investigating problems easier than would be the case if the Postmaster had to interrogate various paper records.
+I cannot see how anyone could dispute that the introduction of Horizon represented an improvement over the old paper ledger system used in branch. - 118.
+I should add that it is of course possible to do things wrongly on Horizon, like any computer system I have used.
+One source of problems arises from the fact that it is possible for the user to press an on-screen touch button and move onto the next screen without reading the prompts that are there to help.
+If the user does not exercise sufficient care, he or she might input incorrect information into the system, e.g. processing a deposit as a withdrawal or vice versa.
+And of course the system is only as good as the information input into it, and Horizon does not know whether the user has entered correct data.
+Entering incorrect data or not using the system properly could cause shortfalls or, for that matter, gains.